Malcolm Rodriguez

 Malcolm Luciano Rodriguez (born March 29, 1999) is an American professional football linebacker for the Detroit Lions of the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys.

 Early life

 Rodriguez attended Wagoner High School in Wagoner, Oklahoma.
-He played quarterback and defensive back in high school.
+He played quarterback and safety in high school.
 During his career he had 115 touchdowns with 6,144 passing yards and 2,449 rushing yards.
-He was born to a Mexican father and Cherokee mother, holding a card for the Cherokee Nation.
+He was born to a Mexican father and Cherokee mother, he is a citizen of the Cherokee Nation.

 College career

 Rodriguez joined Oklahoma State in 2017 and played there until 2021.
 After starting his career as a safety he moved to linebacker in 2019.
 As a senior he was named a first-team All-American by ESPN.
 During his career, he had 408 tackles, 7.5 sacks, two interceptions, and a touchdown.
 In his final college game, he was named the MVP of the 2022 Fiesta Bowl.